RobbieMcKinstry/three-little-words/three_little_words.md

 Sometimes I say "go die".
 Sometimes I say "wow I'm dumb".
 Sometimes I say "I'm sorry I made you angry".
 Sometimes I say "I'm so glad to see you, it's been far too long and I really missed your smile."

 Sometimes when I'm with you I choke up like I'm on stage for the first time and blush like I can't remember the words in my script so I choose instead to shout silence.
 I promise myself at this very moment to express my "I love you" with a token, an offering.
 I picture a pink rose, a warm drink, or a small chocolate.
 In my minds eye, I scout for nearest locations where I can acquire these tributes.
 A heartbeat passes.
-My blushing dissipate like the mist off of the bay, and my voice returns because I know my actions speak louder than words.
+My blushing dissipates like the mist off of the bay, and my voice returns because I know my actions speak louder than words.

 `gcc storge.c`